TheNetStriker/integration-matter/Readme.md

 ## Supported devices

-At the moment only switches and HSB lights are supported.
+At the moment only switches, HSB lights temperature and humidity sensors are supported.
 If you need other devices please contact me.

 ## Installation